 Scholarships – AER provides two scholarships to students who are legally blind and are studying for a career in the field of services to the blind or visually impaired.
 The AER Ferrell scholarships are named in honor of William and Dorothy Ferrell.
 They are awarded in the even number years.

 AER provides an environment that gives organization members an opportunity to network with industry professionals through local venues and online communities as well as on an international stage at the association’s biennial International Conference and on the local level at AER Chapter Meetings.
-Organization members add their voice and influence to issues of major importance in the field of blindness and visual impairment.
+Corporate members add their

 - Subscriptions to: